-If you have created a playlist on your iPod and wish to copy it to your iTunes library (or Music app on macOS Catalina and higher), you may be a bit surprised that iTunes does not provide a simple way of importing playlists and music from your device to your library.
+If you have created a playlist on your iPod and wish to copy it to your iTunes library or Music app on macOS, you may be a bit surprised that iTunes does not provide a simple way of importing playlists and music from your device to your library.

 Our TouchCopy software can help you with this, by copying your music and playlists in a couple of mouse clicks.

 TouchCopy enables you to transfer all your songs and playlists to iTunes with ease.
 To transfer songs from your iPod or iOS device into iTunes click on the Music tab in TouchCopy and then click on the "Copy to iTunes" button.
 As iTunes was replaced by the Music app in macOS Catalina and newer, you can use TouchCopy to copy your music and playlists to the Music app!

-To transfer your iPhone and iPod playlists into iTunes, select the Playlists you want from the source list in TouchCopy.
+To copy your iPhone and iPod playlists into iTunes, select the Playlists you wish to copy from the source list in TouchCopy.
 You can select multiple playlists by CTRL-Clicking (or CMD-Clicking on Mac) items in this list.
 Once you have selected your Playlists - click the "Copy to iTunes" button in TouchCopy.

 When transferring a playlist into iTunes, the songs are transferred and a new playlist of the same name is created.
 Note that if a track is already in your iTunes main Library, TouchCopy will not create a duplicate of that track in iTunes, it will just add the track to the Playlist.